-Stage One and Single Ingredient Homemade Baby Food Recipes for the Slow Cooker
+Stage One and Single Ingredient Homemade Baby Food Recipes

 Single ingredients are great for babies who are just starting solid foods.
 While single foods may not seem exciting and adventurous right now, this doesn't mean that your baby will be eating bland and boring foods forever.
 While you may think that a meal of pureed carrots isn’t exciting, your baby’s clean palate and taste buds will be delighted with the new taste of carrots and with every new taste and texture that comes on a spoon or is plopped on a tray.
 I have always thought that it’s important to have kids become accustomed to individual food flavors so that they will learn to love each food as it is, in all its delicious and healthy glory.